Mercedes-Benz India: Retail of the Future

 Mercedes-Benz India launched Retail of the Future in 2021.
 Mercedes-Benz sells cars directly to buyers.

 Mercedes-Benz Research and Development India

 Mercedes-Benz Research and Development India (MBRDI) is a research and development centre for Mercedes-Benz Group AG outside of Germany.
 It was established in 1996 in Bengaluru and Pune.

 Sales performance

 Mercedes-Benz India recorded its highest ever sales in 2024.
 The company delivered 19,565 new cars to customers, with a year-on-year growth of 12.4%.
 Mercedes-Benz India has a network of 47 Indian cities.

-FY 2025–26 Performance

-In Q1 of FY 2025–26 (April–June 2025), Mercedes-Benz India recorded its best-ever first-quarter performance, retailing 4,238 units, a 10.08% year-on-year increase over Q2 of CY2024, when 3,850 units were sold.

-The milestone reflects India’s robust economic growth and the rising purchasing power of its upper middle class and affluent consumers, which continues to drive demand for luxury vehicles.
-The brand’s performance also aligns with a broader trend of premium automotive sales gaining momentum in the Indian market amid strong post-pandemic recovery and increasing aspirations for global luxury brands.